 The summit took place online via Zoom on December 4, 2024, from 7 to 9 p.m.
+During this citizens' summit, we engaged with participants in more detail using the PST-EMR.
+Everyone was able to express his/her views and reflect on the opinions of others.
 The meeting language was English.
 This decision was made based on the project group's experience with previous euregional online events, where simultaneous translation hindered active discussion.
 Participants in those events also mentioned that they would prefer English as a common language for similar events in the future.